-I teach a course on how to become a freelance writer.
-Naturally, this means I read a lot of my students’ writing — and there are a handful of mistakes that crop up regularly.
+I teach a course in freelance writing.
+Naturally, this means I read a lot of my students’ writing – and there are a handful of mistakes that crop up regularly.

 Mistakes that make my students seem unprofessional, and therefore less likely to be able to score higher-paying clients.

 But these tips aren’t just handy for those who want to become writers.
 If you run an online business, and you do any of the writing for it yourself – blog posts, email newsletters, web page copy – making these mistakes could damage your reputation, too.

 Here’s what you can do to avoid them.

 1. Learn How to Use Commas Properly

 I love commas.
 Sadly, they’re the most abused punctuation mark.
 My biggest gripe is the comma splice, which is when a comma is used to join two complete sentences.
 I see this all the time with my students, as well as a whole bunch of other random incorrect usages, which I’m not even sure there are names for.
 Using commas wrongly can make sentences confusing to read, or just make you look like an amateur.
 Bad times.
 You’ll want to fix that.

 To learn how to use commas correctly, check out Grammar Girl – my go-to reference site for grammar advice.
 (Yes, I need it too sometimes.
 For instance, I just looked up whether I should include a comma before ‘too’.)